 - Bring in Keats’ other books-The Pet Show, Dreams, Hi Cat!, Louie, and Skates.
 Compare and contrast across texts with a focus on characters.

-- Create projects highlighting the books.
+- Design projects highlighting the books.
 There are enough titles that you could pair students to work together for an amazing celebration at the end of your author study.

 Author studies are great fun, and they help students meet great authors.
 Please do not let your primary grade students leave your classroom without exposing them to Ezra Jack Keats’ books.
 He is a must use author.